 When you pick a supplement, most of us focus on the ‘active ingredients’ — the parts which give us the vitamins and minerals we need.
 But have you ever noticed the long list of other ingredients on the label?
 It’s important to know what these other ingredients are and which ones to look out for.

 Fillers in supplements

-Lots of the nutrients we need are really tiny, called micronutrients.
-And because we only need them in such small amounts, they mightn’t fill the capsule or tablet.
-In fact, some capsules would look pretty much empty!
+Lots of the nutrients you need are really tiny, called micronutrients.
+And because you only need them in such small amounts, they mightn’t fill the capsule or tablet.
+In fact, some capsules would look pretty much empty.

 To overcome this, fillers might be used.
 Fillers might also be called dilutants or carriers.
 These make up the desired size of the capsule or tablet.
 Some common fillers include:

 Our premium supplements are free from artificial colourings, non-GMO, made in the UK, vegan, and easy to absorb.

 Binders in supplements